sheetalbongale/Scooters-In-Austin-Data-Analysis/README.md

 ---
 ![Austin Scooter](resources/austin.png)

-#### *`"In 2018, people took 84 million trips on Shared Micromobility in the United States, more than double the number of trips taken in 2017." - NACTO"`*
+#### *`"In 2018, people took 84 million trips on Shared Micromobility in the United States, more than double the number of trips taken in 2017." - NACTO`*

 ### Project Requirements: